 Professional Achievement Grant Terms and Conditions

-Rasmussen College offers the Professional Achievement Grant (PAG) to students selected and sponsored by a participating Employer.
-The PAG program is funded by both the Employer and Rasmussen College.
+Rasmussen University offers the Professional Achievement Grant (PAG) to students selected and sponsored by a participating Employer.
+The PAG program is funded by both the Employer and Rasmussen University.
 This grant is intended to help students avoid educational loan debt by funding a recipient’s direct education-related costs.
 Direct education-related costs include tuition for all eligible courses, Course Technology and Resource Fee (per course), book fees, and Administrative fees.
 If a student chooses to order course materials directly, the student will be responsible to pay the price and shipping costs.
 As such, the Professional Achievement Grant is only available as a primary payment option.
 Federal, local and state taxes may apply.

 Students who choose to participate in the PAG program are not able to receive funding from the federal or state student financial aid programs (such as Pell Grant and Direct Loans); this is a condition of participation in the PAG program.
 The choice to participate in the PAG program is optional and any student is eligible to apply for federal student financial aid to determine their eligibility in lieu of participating in the PAG program.
 Students will become ineligible for the PAG program if they choose to receive funds from any federal student financial aid program for the same enrollment period.

-Students will become ineligible for the PAG if they receive more than two (2) allowances (defined as any course that is not eligible for reimbursement through the Employer’s policies, including any unsuccessful grades of ““F”, “FD”, “W” or “WX” “U” or “UX” or below a “C-” for courses) during their program of study or if they violate policies as outlined in the Rasmussen College Catalog.
+Students will become ineligible for the PAG if they receive more than two (2) allowances (defined as any course that is not eligible for reimbursement through the Employer’s policies, including any unsuccessful grades of ““F”, “FD”, “W” or “WX” “U” or “UX” or below a “C-” for courses) during their program of study or if they violate policies as outlined in the Rasmussen University Catalog.
 The PAG program will pay for up to two (2) repeat courses over your entire program of study.
 Students who receive more than two (2) unsuccessful grades during their course of study will lose eligibility for the PAG.
 Students must also abide by all applicable Satisfactory Academic Progress (SAP) standards.
 Students are expected to understand, meet, and abide by any Employer requirements in order to continue to receive PAG benefits.
-Rasmussen College or the Employer may remove a student from the PAG at any time.
+Rasmussen University or the Employer may remove a student from the PAG at any time.
 If a student becomes ineligible for PAG at any point in time, the student will be converted to a “cash as a payment” option.
 If a student would like to use an alternate payment option instead of cash, they must submit a payment option change request.

 Please note the PAG is not retroactive to current or prior enrollments.
 Eligibility is determined through completion of the employer Professional Achievement Grant web form.
-Participating students agree to authorize Rasmussen College to release employer-required academic and enrollment information to the Employer.
+Participating students agree to authorize Rasmussen University to release employer-required academic and enrollment information to the Employer.

 All required PAG forms (detailed below) must be completed, submitted, and approved prior to completing an enrollment agreement for each new participating student.
 In addition, the PAG Disclosure and Waiver Form must be re-submitted every twelve months to continue participation.
 The PAG benefits continue as long as: